-No matter how the stories are told, the end result is the same: the stereotypical personifications of ancient gods and creatures are often very far from the truth.
+No matter how stories are told, the end result is the same—the stereotypical personification of ancient gods and creatures are often very far removed from the truth.

 Let’s take a look at some of the most misunderstood ancient Greek gods and mythical creatures.

 Medusa wasn’t the only woman in ancient Greece with snakes for hair

 When you think of Medusa, you immediately picture her horrific hair made of snakes.

 However, Medusa is wrongly singled out as being the only woman in Greek mythology to look like this.